Mary Rose Mikulak

 Neighbors told investigators that Linasheri lived near the shed with her disabled son.
 When questioned, Linasheri said the disabled male was not her son but her brother, that his name was David Genovese, and that he was living with their mother in New Jersey.
 She refused to provide an address for them, claiming they were in the witness protection program.

-It wasn't until May that police were able to determine the body in the burned shed was Shain's.
-He was 24 years old when he died.
-The neighbors hadn't seen him for awhile prior to his death, but Linasheri had appeared with him at an eviction hearing in September 2017.
+The neighbors hadn't seen him for awhile prior to his death, but Linasheri had appeared with him at a court hearing in September 2017.
 Police found Shain's New Jersey birth certificate identifying him as Linasheri's son.
 The father named on the certificate said he was not Shain's biological father and hadn't seen him in almost a decade.

+It wasn't until after the shed fire that investigators realized Mikulak was missing.
 Authorities are not certain what happened to Mikulak, who would now be approximately 100 years old.
 They are trying to locate anyone in the local area who may have had contact with her at any point.
 They can find no death records for her, and no human remains have been discovered either, but they believe she is deceased.

 Investigating Agency

-• Pennsylvania State Police 570-697-2000
+- Pennsylvania State Police 570-697-2000